1997 New York Jets season

 The 1997 New York Jets season was the franchise's 28th season in the National Football League (NFL) and the 38th overall.
 Sparked by the arrival of head coach Bill Parcells, who replaced Rich Kotite, and was coming off a Super Bowl berth the previous season, they improved upon its league-worst and franchise-worst 1–15 record from 1996 finishing at 9–7, but narrowly missed the playoffs after losing their final game of the season.
-It was their first winning season since 1988.
+It was their first winning season since 1988 when they finished with an 8–7–1 record.

 Offseason

 For most of the end of the 1996 season, the Jets were courting Parcells to take over their football operations.
 This drew criticism from the team that employed Parcells at the time, the New England Patriots, who were in the middle of a push that eventually led to a loss in Super Bowl XXXI.
 Parcells made a now-famous statement regarding the Patriots’ unwillingness to give him more of a say in football matters: "If they want you to cook the dinner, at least they ought to let you shop for some of the groceries."

 Parcells eventually announced his resignation but was bound by the terms of his contract with the Patriots, which forbade him from coaching anywhere else until the contract expired.
 To temporarily resolve the situation the Jets hired Bill Belichick, Parcells’ top assistant, to be the coach and hired Parcells for an advisory role.
 The Patriots were unamused, and complained to the league.
 Eventually commissioner Paul Tagliabue brokered a deal with the two teams where Parcells would be able to coach the Jets and the Patriots would receive the Jets' first round draft pick the next year.
-This allowed the Jets to avoid sending the number-one overall pick in the 1997 NFL Draft, which they had earned from their 1–15 finish, to the Patriots (which New England had initially demanded in order to allow Parcells to move to the Jets).
+This allowed the Jets to avoid sending the number-one overall pick in the 1997 NFL draft, which they had earned from their 1–15 finish, to the Patriots.
+New England had initially demanded that first pick in order to permit Parcells to move to the Jets.

 In regards to that pick, two players were on the Jets’ radar.
-One was Ohio State offensive lineman Orlando Pace, who was coming out of school a year early.
+One was Ohio State offensive tackle Orlando Pace, who was coming out of school a year early.
 The other was Tennessee quarterback Peyton Manning, who had graduated from school in three years but still had a year of eligibility left, yet was expected by many to come out for the draft.
-Manning announced he would return to Tennessee for his senior season, and instead of taking Pace with the #1 pick the Jets traded it to the St. Louis Rams.
+Manning announced he would return to Tennessee for his senior season.
+Because the Jets already possessed two established free agent offensive tackles in David Williams and Jumbo Elliott and had much greater needs elsewhere, their #1 pick destined for Pace was traded to the St. Louis Rams.
 The Jets instead drafted Virginia linebacker James Farrior.